legumeinfo/website-ui-specs/grin-data-explorer/README.md

     - Select at least one trait
     - Select value of trait
       - Use a range slider if the trait value is digital (numerical)
-      - Use a multi select dropdown if the trait value is a character (alphbetical)
+      - Use a multi select dropdown if the trait value is a character (alphabetical)

 ### Mockup